pbgl/Dashboard-Prototype/README.rst

     app = dash.Dash(__name__)

-Then invoke the tool on the local machine like so
+Then invoke the tool on the local machine like so:

 .. code-block:: python